steemit/condenser/src/app/help/en/faq.md

 ### H3
 #### H4

+Instructions on how to justify text, as well as wrap text around images pulled to the left or right can be found in [this guide](https://steemit.com/steemit/@steemitblog/new-advanced-formatting-features).

-For more advanced formatting, a guide describing the common markdown formatting syntax can be found here: <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown Cheatsheet</a>
+For more advanced formatting, a guide describing the common markdown formatting syntax can be found here: <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown Cheatsheet</a>.

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="How_often_can_I_post">How often can I post?</span>